 Great Storytelling Grabs Attention The ins and outs of more than $28M being sold in videos, sales pages, landing pages uses the power of great storytelling exquisitely.
 Grabbing your attention they cause marketing message to get to work deeply into the subconscious.
 Great Storytelling Message Magnifying the power of your message, stories help frame the product and the context more fully than regular marketing messages, leading the client – not pushing.
 Seducing and capturing attention with story has been used with remarkable effect since people first learned to use language.
 Selling through story is not just to illumunate benefits of a product.
 It can assist in overcoming objections powerfully.
 In fact, a story for selling can be as short as 3 sentences.
 Great Storytelling Resources After watching this video, check out Great Storytelling with John Carlton for a contrasting perspective.
 The smashing metaphors here go with this video like peanut butter and jelly.
 John Carlton is a copywriting genius that deserves our full attention.

 Storybranding Different from storytelling, storybranding applies story principles to branding.
-Stories to strengthen customer relationships are magical.
-Here Signorelli compares stories from different brands to emphasise his principles.
-He outlines that there is list of essentials when adding story to brand.
+Stories to strengthen customer relationships here are magical.
+Here Jim Signorelli compares stories from different brands to clearly explain his principles.
+He outlines that there is list of essentials when adding smart storybranding to any producrt.
 Reflecting authentic value through story is the famous story of NIKE.
 Storybranding Essentials He talks about authentic and motivating stories to accompany brands with storybranding.
 Finding and uncovering your story is his expertise.
 Your story deserves to be told – to your most likely customers to build preference to your brand over others.
 Jim Signorelli believes there is no more powerful way to add value to your brand.
 Storybranding Workshops Signorelli’s workshops are famous for his wit and wisdom and are solid gold for leaders, salespeople and brands.
 His 6C’s of branding are foundational and add considerable story structure to the process.
 They clarify any brands’ story.
 Those 6C’s are: Collecting The Backstory Characterise The Brand Characterise The Prospect Connect The Characters Confront The Obstacles Complete The Story Brief With the 6C’s Jim Signorelli has cut through the crap like a knife through butter.
-In doing so he’s uncovered the simple truths that apply to branding your product with [More]
+In doing so he’s uncovered the simple truths that apply [More]

 Great Story-Telling with John Carlton Hard hitting, concise and no-nonsense approach to great story-telling.
 John Carlton is known as the most ripped off copywriter on the planet.
 Filled with smashing metaphors, brilliant tips and techniques for great storytellers – regardless of their level of experience.
 Story-telling the Old Fashioned Way Carlton says watching old movies like Casablanca and King Kong is important.
 They help you discover the great plot points.
 This is as important as being an avid read to smarten up your storytelling he says.
 Meanwhile ‘chained to the typewriter’ and ‘pumping out TV shows’ are metaphors that hark back to the old days.
 That was back when television executives demanded great product and fast!
 John Carlton’s inimitable style is famous.
 Its real story theatre.
 Story-telling Experience Here he’s cutting through the fluff and getting straight to the point.
 Laced with great visual imagery too, its a captivating watch.
 Uncompromising and irreverent John Carlton’s marketing rebel copywriting club is famous.
 His simple writing system knocks spots of the competition.
 And his story-telling expertise is that of a grizzled veteran with a lfetime in the trenches.
 You’ll find his character matches his skill – a real rarity today.
 Experience and [More]